-BUAD 397 INDEPENDENT STUDY IN BUSINESS ADMINISTRATION (1-3) [credit depends on topic] Prerequisites: Approval of faculty sponsor and school dean; junior or senior standing.
+BUAD 397 INDEPENDENT STUDY IN BUSINESS ADMINISTRATION (1-3) Prerequisites: Approval of faculty sponsor and school dean; junior or senior standing.
 This course provides students the opportunity to pursue individual study of topics not covered in other available courses.
 The area for investigation is developed in consultation with a faculty sponsor and credit is dependent on the nature of the work.
 May be repeated for no more than six credits.